50th RSG exceeds standards during culminating training exercise

 |0

-This work, 50th RSG exceeds standards during culminating training exercise [Image 3 of 3], by 1LT Abigail Hammock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 50th RSG exceeds standards during culminating training exercise [Image 3 of 3], by SFC Shane Klestinski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 50th RSG exceeds standards during culminating training exercise